vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

-   Note that if you have defined any custom logging level higher than "CRITICAL" (this is not recommended), you won't be able to rely on the default value for the *level* parameter, but will have to explicitly supply a suitable value.
+   Note that if you have defined any custom logging level higher than "CRITICAL" (this is not recommended), you won't be able to rely on the default value for the 	- level* parameter, but will have to explicitly supply a suitable value.

-   在 3.7 版更改: The *level* parameter was defaulted to level "CRITICAL".
+   在 3.7 版更改: The 	- level* parameter was defaulted to level "CRITICAL".
 See Issue #28524 for more information about this change.

 logging.addLevelName(level, levelName)

-   Associates level *level* with text *levelName* in an internal dictionary, which is used to map numeric levels to a textual representation, for example when a "Formatter" formats a message.
+   Associates level 	- level* with text *levelName* in an internal dictionary, which is used to map numeric levels to a textual representation, for example when a "Formatter" formats a message.
    This function can also be used to define your own levels.
 The only